3p1cPh4r40h/MusicTranscription/README.md

 ## Key Questions:
 How should chords be labeled and what mechanism should be used for interpreting chords?

     - The labeling of chords is systematic, focusing on the number of notes and their relative distance from the root note.
     - Chords can thus be labeled based on a mapping of MIDI notes and their relative distance to chord labels.

 What should the final output look like?

     - As of right now the ideal would be to have a chord sheet that is separated into bars; this requires an element of BPM and rhythm analysis, or for the BPM and rhythm to be a part of the data.
 For training purposes we will need data with rhythm information either way.

 Why is chord analysis the objective?

-    - Chord analysis is more abstract than classical music notation, this means that there is often some creative freedom in defining;
-    some people may see a piano piece with a C chord in the left hand and a melody focusing on D in the right and label that as a C9 chord, whereas others would label it a plain C chord.
+    - Chord analysis is more abstract than classical music notation, this means that there is often more creative freedom in defining chords; some people may see a piano piece with a C chord in the left hand and a melody focusing on D in the right and label that as a C9 chord, whereas others would label it a plain C chord.

+How will we procure data for training the model to identify chords from MIDI?

+    - We can generate midi data from a dataset of chords and chord progressions using a library like `https://code.google.com/archive/p/midiutil/`.

 # References